fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-drill-down-using-plain-javascript.md

 chartInstance.render();
 ```

-1. Included the necessary libraries and components using `import`.
-For example, `fusioncharts` library, etc.
+1. Include the necessary libraries (such as the `fusioncharts` library) and components using `import`.

 2. Store the chart configurations in a JSON object.
 In this JSON object:

    - Set the chart type as `column2d`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types with their respective aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
    - Set the width and height (in pixels).
    - Set the `dataFormat` as JSON.
-   - Embed the json data as the value of the `dataSource`.
+   - Embed the JSON data as the value of the `dataSource`.
    - Create the JSON/XML data for the parent chart.
 This is called the parent data source.
    - Append the data string or the data URL for the descendant charts within the parent data source.
 If you append a data string, the data for each descendant chart is embedded within the parent data source and is linked using unique data identifiers.

 3. Add a container (instance) for the chart.

-### Create linked charts using Data URL method
+### Create Linked Charts Using Data URL Method﻿

 Specify the `link` attribute (which belongs to the data object) for each data plot to link charts using the data URL method.
 Every time you click on a data plot, the corresponding linked chart will be rendered.